7h3730B/Free-Steam/README.md

 ![alt text](./img/Showcase.png "Showcase")

+# How to use

+##### Disclaimer
+Free-Steam just grabs games from Steam that are Free for a limited time but you will have it forever and they are quite rare so don't expect to get a free game every hour.

+After your PC has booted just open the Program and look if something new is there for you then just minimize it DON'T CLOSE IT. if a new game gets free to keep you will get a Notification.

 # How to install

 > Just for Windows at the time

-Just grab the installer from the [Releases Page](https://github.com/7h3730B/Free-Steam/releases)
+Just grab the newest installer from the [Releases Page](https://github.com/7h3730B/Free-Steam/releases)